“Riddles”……by Robert M. Katzman

 In order to make the downsizing move, we shed many possessions, and furniture, giving away what we could and leaving what no one wanted on the curb, where whatever we left quickly disappeared in our post-recession times.

 With our own financial restraints requiring it, I moved whatever I could myself with my old van, and Joy and Sarah both helped to carry the endless boxes.
 Our family friend Bruce, a carpenter among his other talents, offered his larger van for the few items I could not take in my smaller van.
 This punishing labor continued for seven weeks, day and night.
-I am now 62.
+I was now 62.

 By the end of May, 2012, on Joy’s 62nd birthday, I was down to my last van-load.
 One of the lingering items was Riddles.

 None of the now married-with-children three older kids wanted the old wooden toy injected into their busy lives.
 I had to make a decision.
 Riddles was now twenty-eight.
-With trepidation, I approached Sarah, whose new room had space for it, like a kind of cabinet, I suggested.

 Sarah looked at me, unsmiling or sentimental in any way toward her old tormentor.